-The long period of dry weather impacted on agricultural crop yields, with losses as high as 25% for some farmers on popular products such as potatoes, lettuce, onions and carrots; this led to price increases of as high as 61% for some items.
-Some also anticipate that there could be an overall increase to average food bills by 5% in the months ahead.
-Feed for livestock was also affected as the hot weather stunted plant growth and some farmers were forced to use winterfeed to ensure their dairy cattle had enough to eat and continued to produce milk.
+The long period of dry weather impacted on agricultural crop yields, with losses as high as 25% for some farmers on popular products such as potatoes, lettuce, onions and carrots; this led to price increases of 61% for some items.
+Some also anticipate that there could be an overall increase of average food bills by 5% in the months ahead.
+Feed for livestock was affected as the hot weather stunted plant growth and some farmers were forced to use winterfeed to ensure their dairy cattle had enough to eat and continued to produce milk.

 The Environment Agency were called out to numerous drought related incidents when fish gasped in rivers and canals, as the hot weather reduced oxygen levels in the water and some even dried up completely.
 Animals such as moles and badgers found it more difficult to find food as insects and worms burrowed deeper into the earth to escape the hard dry ground.